checkeverything.ch

 Yes.
 The minimum wage is an hourly rate.
 Whether you work 20 or 42 hours per week, you must receive at least the minimum for every hour worked.

-Are bonuses and 13th-month salary counted toward the minimum?
+Are bonuses and the 13th-month salary counted toward the minimum?

-In Geneva, the 13th-month salary is distributed across 12 months and counts toward the minimum wage calculation.
+In Geneva, a base hourly rate of CHF 22.70 applies where there is an entitlement to a 13th-month salary, with the same logic in Neuchatel; the lower base plus the 13th salary reaches the headline figure.
 Other cantons handle this differently.
 Allowances for overtime, night work and Sunday work must generally be paid on top of the minimum wage.

 Why doesn't Switzerland have a national minimum wage?

 In 2014, Swiss voters rejected a national minimum wage initiative by roughly 76 to 24 percent.
-The argument against centered on Switzerland's successful model of industry-level collective bargaining.
-Since then, individual cantons have taken the initiative themselves.
+The main argument against it pointed to Switzerland's industry-level collective bargaining model.
+Since then, individual cantons and a few cities have acted on their own.

 Yes.
 Working in Geneva entitles you to the Geneva minimum wage, regardless of your place of residence.
 The same principle applies to Italian frontier workers in Ticino.

-Earning CHF 4'000 to CHF 4'400 gross per month in Switzerland means careful budgeting.
-The biggest fixed costs in a Swiss household are rent (CHF 1'200 to CHF 2'000), basic health insurance (CHF 300 to CHF 450 per adult) and transportation.
+Earning CHF 3'800 to CHF 4'400 gross per month in Switzerland means careful budgeting.
+The biggest fixed costs in a Swiss household are rent (CHF 1'200 to CHF 2'000), basic health insurance (CHF 300 to CHF 450 per adult) and transport.
 Comparing each of these regularly can free up several hundred francs per year.

 Compare Health Insurance